 Dr. Soowamber completed medical school and internal medicine training at McGill University in Montréal, and two years of rheumatology training at the University of Toronto.

-“During my rheumatology training, I was given the opportunity to do several oral presentations to physicians, medical students, and even patients,” she recalls.
+“During my rheumatology training, I was given the opportunity to do several oral presentations to physicians, medical students, and even patients,” she said.
 “I received positive feedback from these talks, especially the ones given to patients.
 They were impressed by the simplicity and clarity of my presentations.”

 The Mauritius-born Soowamber will complete her VCRC-VF fellowship at Toronto’s Mount Sinai Hospital, under the guidance of mentor physicians Simon Carette and Christian Pagnoux.

-“This one-year clinical fellowship will allow me develop the knowledge, expertise and experience required in diagnosing as well as managing patients with vasculitis,” Soowamber explains.
+“This one-year clinical fellowship will allow me develop the knowledge, expertise and experience required in diagnosing as well as managing patients with vasculitis,” Soowamber explained.
 In fact, she finds that one of the most rewarding aspects is the long-term doctor-patient relationship that invariably develops.
 “What keeps me motivated is the awareness that I can potentially make a positive impact on someone’s life.”

 The fellowship also will give Soowamber the opportunity to better understand the current research in vasculitis.
-“As I deepen my knowledge and gain experience in vasculitis, I would like to incorporate the teaching of this rare disease to both professionals and patients as part of my future career,” she says.
+“As I deepen my knowledge and gain experience in vasculitis, I would like to incorporate the teaching of this rare disease to both professionals and patients as part of my future career,” she said.

 Soowamber is excited by the opportunity the fellowship provides.

-“There are still many unanswered questions in vasculitis; it is a growing field with extensive clinical research being undertaken to improve the care and quality of life of patients,” she notes.
+“There are still many unanswered questions in vasculitis; it is a growing field with extensive clinical research being undertaken to improve the care and quality of life of patients,” she noted.
 “With the knowledge gained from the fellowship, I’ll be able to devote my career to greater research in vasculitis and the development of educational and awareness programs for patients and health care providers.”